Corfucinas/mr-torres/README.md

 # NPX CARD

-This my NPX card to connect with me directly via console; like all developers, we understand that CLI > GUI.
+This is my NPX card to connect with me directly via console; like all developers, we understand that CLI > GUI.

 just type 👇